Catrobat/Catroweb/doc/current/search.md

 | limit | 1 |
 | offset | 0 |

-When The Request is invoked
+When the Request is invoked

-Then The returned json object will be:
+Then the returned json object will be:
 ```json
 {
   "completeTerm": "",